Google Nest Wifi: Smart Speaker and Mesh Network – The Ultimate Guide

 Published: 29th Oct 2019

-Google Wifi, a product that transformed the world of mesh Wifi routers., released on the 4th of November, comes in the footsteps of the highly acclaimed
+Google Nest Wifi, released on the 4th of November, comes in the footsteps of the highly acclaimed Google Wifi, a product that transformed the world of mesh Wifi routers.

 Google Wifi was revolutionary because it allowed users to place devices strategically around a large area to ensure stable high-speed Wifi connection throughout.
 Furthermore, Google Wifi was also user-friendly, highly intuitive, and minimally designed.